TIBCOSoftware/snappydata/docs/monitoring/configure_logging.md

 | TraceLock\_\*              | Locking and unlocking information for all internal locks.|
 | TraceLock\_DD              | Logging for all DataDictionary and table locks that are acquired or released.|

-To enable logging of specific features of SnappyData, set the required trace flag in the `snappydata.debug.true` system property.
-For example, you can add the following setting inside the configuration file of the SnappyData member to enable logging for query distribution and indexing:
+To enable logging of specific features of TIBCO ComputeDB, set the required trace flag in the `snappydata.debug.true` system property.
+For example, you can add the following setting inside the configuration file of the TIBCO ComputeDB member to enable logging for query distribution and indexing:

 ```pre
 localhost -J-Dsnappydata.debug.true=QueryDistribution,TraceIndex